artsmia/GriotWP/README.md

 ### Settings

-#### Zoomable Images
+#### Tile Server

 The **tile server** is a URL the system can query for [TileJSON](https://github.com/mapbox/tilejson-spec) objects describing the set of tiles for a given image.

-Additionally, when accessing your tile server's root directory, GriotWP expects to receive a configuration JSON object linking object IDs to zoomable images.
+#### Config

+The **config** settings represents the location of your config (or 'manifest'), a JSON object linking objects IDs to zoomable images.
+When not in development, this will probably be the same URL as your tile server, because the tileserver software generates a config automatically.
 GriotWP uses this information to populate and filter user-facing lists of available objects and zoomable images.

-#### Static Images
+#### Image Source

-In its default configuration, Griot does not make use of static (i.e. non-zoomable) images.
-However, a static image field is provided for extensibility, and the static image settings provide some control over the static image workflow.
+Static (i.e. non-zoomable) images are currently used for the thumbnails of objects and stories on the front page of the Griot software.
+This may change in the near future.
+In the meantime ...

-**Image source** tells the system where to look for images that can be attached to objects and stories.
+**Image source** tells the system where to look for static images.

 If "Insert images from WordPress" is selected, GriotWP will use the standard WordPress Media Manager for uploading and selecting images.
 In this case, the data object returned by GriotWP will reference the image's location within the WordPress wp-content folder.
-Note that pulling images from WordPress may have repercussions for performance.
+Note that pulling images from WordPress may have repercussions for performance!

-"Add a list of available image URLs" allows the administrator to paste in a list of URLs referring to **available static images**.
+"Add a list of available image URLs" allows the administrator to paste in a list of URLs referring to available static images.
 These images will be presented to the user as thumbnails when the image field is used.

 ## Endpoints